 - Protein pouch protector – our protein pouches are made of strong, waterproof material – perfect to store dirty clothes or wellies when camping!
 They are also resealable making them great for storing dry goods such as flour, pet food, or birdseed.

 Have you created a fresh masterpiece through upcycling?
 We would love to see your finished piece – send us your results over on our Instagram @Myvegan.
-We are also running an exciting competition on our Instagram throughout September, with the opportunity to win some fantastic prizes.
-Good luck!

 If you liked this article, check these out next: